keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

-KLT does not currently support the same level of [remediations](https://keptn.sh/docs/1.0.x/reference/files/remediation/) as Keptn v1 does.
-KLT does provide limited "Day 2" facilities:
+KLT does not currently support the same level of [remediations](https://keptn.sh/docs/1.0.x/reference/files/remediation/) as Keptn v1 does but it does provide limited "Day 2" facilities:

 * Any query that is possible for your data provider post-deployment can be defined as a `KeptnMetricDefinition`;